 Dr Paterson has undertaken consultancies for numerous organisations including WHO HQ Geneva, WHO Europe, WHO AFRO, WHO India, WHO Papua New Guinea, WHO Fiji, the International Federation of the Red Cross, the Australian Red Cross, the Australian Department of Health, and UK’s Health Protection Agency (now Public Health England).
 She has worked on COVID-19, Ebola, dengue and pandemic influenza outbreaks.

-Experienced in both qualitative and quantitative methodologies, I have a PhD (Surveillance/Epidemiology), a Masters in Applied Epidemiology, a Masters in Knowledge Management, and a Post-Graduate Diploma in Health Promotion.
+Experienced in both qualitative and quantitative methodologies, she has a PhD (Surveillance/Epidemiology), a Masters in Applied Epidemiology, a Masters in Knowledge Management, and a Post-Graduate Diploma in Health Promotion.